 The Modern Languages Teachers’ Association (MLTAWA) Inc. values the important role that principals play in advocating for Languages.
 This award acknowledges school leaders who have shown long-term commitment to their Languages program and promoted Languages within the wider school community.
 The award was initiated by former MLTAWA president Fulvia Valvasori, and was launched in November 2015.
-Previous winners include Timothy Bamber (2016) and Chris Booth (2017), Milanna Heberle (2018) and Paul Bottcher (2019) and Brother Ridhwan Mayze (2020), Dr Hua Li and Benjamin Lomas (2021), and Graeme Watson (2022).
+Previous winners include Timothy Bamber (2016), Chris Booth (2017), Milanna Heberle (2018) and Paul Bottcher (2019) and Brother Ridhwan Mayze (2020), Dr Hua Li and Benjamin Lomas (2021), and Graeme Watson (2022).

 Languages teachers and other members of the community are encouraged to nominate a school principal who would be a worthy recipient of the award.
 The award consists of a certificate, a trophy and $400 to contribute towards the school’s Languages program.
 The name and merits of the winner will be published on the MLTAWA website.

 Languages teachers are encouraged to nominate worthy principals from mainstream and community language schools.
 The invitation to nominate is also extended to all members of school staff and the wider community, including parents, students and members of affiliated organisations.